yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/dedicated-master.md

 The default behavior when creating a universe is to colocate [YB-Master](../../../architecture/concepts/yb-master/) and [YB-TServer](../../../architecture/concepts/yb-tserver/) processes on the same node.
 However, in some situations it's desirable to isolate the two processes on separate nodes, and dedicate additional resources to the YB-Master processes.

-The dedicated master nodes feature accomplishes this isolation, and is accessible via the [Place Masters on dedicated nodes](#colocated-and-dedicated-node-placement) option when creating a universe.
+To place YB-Masters on dedicated nodes, you use the [Place Masters on dedicated nodes](#colocated-to-dedicated-node-placement) option when creating a universe.

 ## Use cases